-It’s the height of summer and the garden is bursting at the seams with beautiful blooms, wild flowers and wildlife.
+It’s the height of summer and the garden is bursting at the seams with beautiful blooms, wild flowers and wild creatures.

 The Weather in July

-In July keeping your plants and local wildlife supplied with water is important.
-Early flowering plants will need attention now, gaps in the borders can be filled and it’s time to plan ahead …
+In July keeping your plants and garden wildlife supplied with water is important.
+Early flowering plants will need attention now, gaps in the borders can be filled and it’s time to plan ahead.
+Summer is the time to sow Biennial Seeds for early flowers next year.
+Keeping a garden journal can help you decide what would you like to see in your garden this autumn and in spring 2019.

 Jobs for July